Here is the Asus Transformer Mini T102HA configuration sent to TechRadar for review:

 Thanks to Microsoft’s efforts in making Windows 10 an operating system that works well in both desktop and touchscreen tablet modes, devices such as the Asus Transformer Mini allow users to switch between convenience and productivity.

 So, while Microsoft’s mobile ambitions may be floundering when it comes to smartphones, 2-in-1 designs such as the Asus Transformer Mini, the Dell XPS 13 and Microsoft’s own Surface Pro 4 show that there's a healthy demand for Windows 10 devices that can be easily carried around.
+And this laptop ranks well in our best laptop top 15 list.

 Price, availability and value